 - Large Monitor Included

-The Haloview is one of the most impressive cameras on this list and it’s very affordable to boot.
-It has all the features of the higher-end cameras and more.
-Unlike the Furrion backup camera, the Haloview has recording capabilities.
-The only slight downside is you have to purchase your own SD memory card but it can also be a positive thing because you may want to buy a larger SD card if you are planning on hooking up 4 cameras and recording from all of them.
+One of my favorite things about it is the recording capabilities.
+The only slight downside is you have to purchase your own SD memory card but it can also be a positive thing because you may want to buy a larger SD card if you are planning on hooking up 4 cameras for a full RV backup camera system and recording from all of them.

-There are only a few wireless RV backup cameras on this list that have microphones so you can hear audio from the camera to the monitor.
+There are only a few wireless RV backup cameras in this review that have microphones and the Haloview is one of them.
+You can hear audio from the camera to the monitor.
 That means if you have someone behind the trailer helping you back you can hear them in the cab of your RV, truck, or semi.

 - Microphone On Camera